 Variations for Meatball Pasta Bake

-• Try different noodles: You can use any variation of noodles you’d like in this dish.
+- Try different noodles: You can use any variety you like in this dish.

-• Use different meatballs: Try the Italian variety of meatballs, chicken meatballs, or give turkey meatballs a try.
+- Use different meatballs: Try Italian meatballs, chicken meatballs, or turkey meatballs.

-• Make in the slow cooker: This meatball casserole recipe can also be made in a slow cooker.
-You’ll want to cook the pasta first and add some extra sauce instead of the water and milk.
+- Make in the slow cooker: This meatball casserole recipe can also be made in a slow cooker.
+You’ll want to cook the pasta first, then add extra sauce instead of water and milk.

 If you have leftovers, store them in an airtight container in the fridge for up to three days.